deviodigital/cleanblog/README.md

 ### 1.0.5
 * fixed 'Posted By' author not working outside of loop
+* removed the link from the date at the top of single posts

 ### 1.0.4
 * fixed copyright input in the customizer from stripping html tags